Category Archives: Conscious Mindset

 Are You Suffering From 21st Century Syndrome?

-Adrenal fatigue, sometimes called the ‘21st Century Stress Syndrome’ occurs when your adrenal glands cannot meet the hormone demands of your life and is a problem that is becoming more frequently recognized.
+Adrenal fatigue, sometimes called the ‘21st Century Stress Syndrome’ occurs when your adrenal glands cannot meet the hormone demands of your life and it’s a problem that is becoming more frequently recognized.

-If you are living a high-stress lifestyle, eating lots of chemical laden foods, need to drink lots of coffee or cola to keep you going, and getting way too little sleep than the chances are that you are suffering from adrenal fatigue.
+If you are living a high-stress lifestyle, eating lots of chemical laden foods, need lots of coffee or cola to keep you going and getting way too little sleep than the chances are you are suffering from adrenal fatigue.

-Unfortunately for us, our lifestyle has changed but our bodies haven’t – they still operate as if they are living in the stone age.
-We can no longer live a simple, relaxed lifestyle and instead we all live a life under constant stress.
-(Anyone who is able to live a relaxed life these days is not going to be reading this on a computer!)
-Sometimes, we become so used to the full-on lifestyle that we stop even realizing that it is actually pretty stressful.
-Sometimes we don’t even realize that so many different components from worry, anxiety or grief, to the air we breathe, the toxic homes we live in, the foods we eat, or the exercise routine we do, are all mounting up stress on our body each and every minute of each and every day.
+Unfortunately for us, our lifestyle has changed but our bodies haven’t, they still operate as if they ‘re living in the stone age.
+We can’t live a simple, relaxed lifestyle anymore and instead we all live under constant stress.
+Sometimes, we become so used to the full-on lifestyle that we forget that it’s actually pretty stressful.
+Sometimes we don’t even realize that so many different things from worry, anxiety, grief through to the air we breathe, the toxic homes we live in, the foods we eat, or the exercise routine we do, are all building stress on our body every minute of every day.

-Our adrenal glands are responsible for the production of a host of hormones including adrenalin (epinephrine), DHEA, progesterone and testosterone, and cortisol.
-Adrenals play an important role in the stress response as they release adrenaline and cortisol which initiate the ‘fight or flight’ response and help us deal with acute stress.
+Our adrenal glands are responsible for the production of hormones including adrenalin (epinephrine), DHEA, progesterone and testosterone, and cortisol.
+Adrenals play an important role in the stress response as they release adrenaline which initiates the ‘fight or flight’ response and cortisol to help us deal with acute stress.

-Cortisol is the hormone particularly important for keeping our bodies balanced and it plays a big part in regulating the immune system, blood sugar levels and blood pressure.
+Cortisol is the hormone important for keeping our bodies balanced and it plays a big part in regulating the immune system, blood sugar levels and blood pressure.
 It is also very important in helping us deal with stress.
-When the levels of cortisol rise too high the immune system becomes weak and susceptible to cancer and infection; if the levels are too low it becomes overactive and then autoimmune disease develops.
+When the levels of cortisol rise too high the immune system becomes weak and susceptible to cancer and infection.
+If the levels are too low it becomes overactive and opens the way for autoimmune disease.

-When an acute stress is ongoing the adrenals become overworked and unable to match the demand for continued hormone production.
-When they just can’t take any more they fail and you get what was called a ‘nervous breakdown’ in the past but we now call Adrenal Fatigue.
+When acute stress is ongoing the adrenals become overworked and unable to match the demand for continued hormone production.
+When they just can’t take any more you get what was called a ‘nervous breakdown’ in the past, but we often now call Adrenal Fatigue.

-Our problem is that in an ever-stressed fast-paced life our bodies are pumping out cortisol all the time.
-When we maintain that lifestyle, with long work hours, sleep deprivation, poor diet, smoking, high intake of caffeine, low relaxation, lots of allergies, we overload our adrenal glands until they can’t take any more.
+Our problem is that in an ever-stressed fast-paced life our bodies are constantly pumping out cortisol.
+When we maintain that lifestyle, with long work hours, sleep deprivation, poor diet, smoking, lots of caffeine, little relaxation we overload our adrenal glands until they can’t take any more.
 Then the next stress simply becomes the straw to break the camel’s back and we fall apart.

 • Generally tired but wired: You feel really tired until about mid-morning, then again in the middle of the afternoon when you feel like a snooze.
 Tired again in the evening until about 11pm when you get a ‘second wind’ and then are wide awake until late